 The competition runs annually.
-Submissions are to be lodged by 11:59pm (2359 hrs) Australian Eastern Standard time on the date specified on the Air and Space Power website.
+Submissions are to be lodged by the time on the date specified on the Air and Space Power website.

-Submissions are to be lodged electronically through the Air and Space Power Wrigley Prize Submission portal.
+Submissions are to be lodged electronically.

-The portal is only open for the duration of the competition period, and closes automatically at the designated time, meaning late entries will not be accepted.
+The portal closes automatically at the designated time, meaning late entries will not be accepted.